-Development at the urban / rural interface has the potential to inadvertently sever existing connectivity, both for wildlife and for local communities.
+Development at the urban/rural interface has the potential to inadvertently sever existing connectivity, both for wildlife and for local communities.
 Planning carefully for the inclusion of GI principles at this interface zone is therefore critically important if rural GI is to be protected and incorporated into new communities and enterprise developments.

-- → To avoid further fragmentation of the Green Infrastructure network at the urban fringe and strengthen existing ecological links between built-up areas along this corridor. - → To enhance the GI network by addressing habitat quality issues along the Camac River and by identifying and including additional 'stepping stone' opportunities along the river. - → To improve the ecological GI value and connectivity of landscape features created as part of permitted development. - → To seek the daylighting of existing culverted sections of the Camac River Corridor. - → To support the emerging principles of the City Edge Strategic Framework Plan and to support the naturalisation of the Camac River as part of that process. - → To promote the completion of a Greenway linking Corkagh Park with Clondalkin Village and onwards to the Grand Canal Greenway.
+- → To avoid further fragmentation of the Green Infrastructure network at the urban fringe and strengthen existing ecological links between built-up areas along this corridor. - → To enhance the GI network by addressing habitat quality issues along the Camac River and by identifying and including additional 'stepping stone' opportunities along the river. - → To improve the ecological GI value and connectivity of landscape features created as part of permitted development. - → To seek the daylighting of existing culverted sections of the Camac River - → To support the emerging principles of the Naas Road Framework Plan and to support the naturalisation of the Camac River as part of that process. - → To promote the completion of a Greenway linking Corkagh Park with Clondalkin Village and onwards to the Grand Canal Greenway.

-Core Areas and Stepping Stones Objectives associated with the Core Areas / Stepping Stones Stones Core Areas: Corkagh Park Stepping Stones: Slievethoul / Slade Valley Lugg Forest Rathcoole Park Open spaces at City West Open spaces at Kilcarbery Rathcoole Alluvial Woodlands within RU zoning To investigate potential opportunities to link existing and proposed recreational trails at Slade Valley to the emerging Dodder Greenway in order to improve recreational access and amenity.
-To investigate the potential opportunities to link woodlands at Rathcoole to existing and proposed recreational trails at Lugg Woods and Slade Valley.
-To improve Gl value of newly developed landscape features (such as lakes) in Citywest.
+Core Areas and Stepping Stones Objectives associated with the Core Areas / Stepping Stones Core Areas: Corkagh Park Stepping Stones: Slievethoul / Slade Valley Lugg Forest Rathcoole Park Open spaces at City West Open spaces at Kilcarbery To investigate potential opportunities to link existing and proposed recreational trails at Slade Valley to the emerging Dodder Greenway in order to improve recreational access and amenity.
+To support the development of a masterplan for the zoned lands at Rathcoole and implement the recommendations.
+To improve GI value of newly developed landscape features (lakes etc.) in Citywest.
 To retain the open space adjacent to Rathcoole Park, developed as part of the Mill Lands Development as an open space area and provide a link between Rathcoole and Saggart.
 To support the implementation of the Slade Valley Walking Route.
 To preserve and enhance the status of Corkagh Park as a regional park for biodiversity and ecosystems services (including flooding) importance.
-To preserve and protect the Alluvial Woodlands at Rathcoole within the zoning RU as an environmentally sensitive area for biodiversity and ecosystems services of importance having full regard to their Annex 1 status.
-To include woodlands at Rathcoole as part of a wider nature / walking trail from Saggart to Lugg Woods subject to the protection of its biodiversity, wildlife and ecological value which is of primary importance.